 Parent/Guardian should have received a copy of the school-parent compact during the first week of school.
 If you have not received a copy of the school-parent compact, you may notify and request a copy from your child’s school.
 Once received, please sign and return to the school.

 Title I is a federally funded program that provides supplementary staff, instruction, and support services for students who need extra help in reading, mathematics, science, and writing.
 Title I funds must be used in addition to District and State funds.
 All of the services students would receive in the absence of Title I must be in place before Title I funds are used.
 Every student in the school is eligible to benefit from services that are generated through the Title I program.

 Public Law 114-95 contains provisions for Title I services to select non-public schools and students residing in institutions for neglected or delinquent youth.
 Public Law 114-95 also stipulates that parents must be involved in the Title I program.

-Click Here to View the Title I Parent Resource Guide
+Click Here to learn more about our services in the Title I Information Guide.

 PARENT TRAINING ACADEMY

 MEETING DATES FOR THE TITLE I PARENT TRAINING ACADEMY PARTICIPANTS